About Me

 • COR1-GB.1305: Statistcs and Data Analysis (Fall 2018)

-I was a rearch assistant with Professor Liam Paninski at Grossman Center for the Statistics of Mind, Columbia University (2016–2017).
+I was a rearch assistant with Professor Liam Paninski at Grossman Center for the Statistics of Mind, Columbia University, from 2016 to 2017.
 We worked on projects that develop statistical methodology for understanding how neurons encode information.

 Education